About me

 I have 15 years of experience in working with people on their most intimate problems.
 My clients’ experience spans various issues: anxiety and depression, PTSD and trauma, burnout and stress, alcoholism, work with refugees, and drug abuse.
 Furthermore, I have also worked in the field of marriage counseling.

-According to the humanistic perspective, a client is not seen by the therapist as “wrong,” “sick,” or that something is inherently wrong with them.
-They are actively involved in battling a variety of stressors, just like everyone else.
-When our coping mechanisms stop helping, we recognize that there is “a problem” or “a symptom” that needs to be addressed.
+According to the humanistic perspective, the therapist sees the client as neither “wrong” nor “sick,” and nothing is inherently wrong with them.
+Like everyone else, they actively engage in combating stressors.
+When our coping mechanisms stop helping, we recognize that there is “a problem” that needs to be addressed.
 In those situations, it is crucial to seek professional assistance and participate in counseling.